US-designated state sponsors of terrorism: North Korea (1988–2008, 2017–present)

-Following the Fall of the Assad regime in December 2024, it was unclear if the United States planned to drop Syria from the list of the State Sponsors of Terrorism, although Hay'at Tahrir al-Sham, which contributed to Assad's fall and was led by current Syrian president Ahmed al-Sharaa, had been labeled as a terrorist group in 2018.

-On a tour of the Middle East, President Trump met with the new Syrian president in Saudi Arabia, and stated his plan to lift sanctions on Syria to give them a fresh start.
-The next day Senator Lindsey Graham, a frequent Trump surrogate, clarified that removal of Syria from the list was something that could be expected to happen "eventually" rather than immediately.

 Countries under discussion

 Afghanistan

 On July 25, 2024, Representative Nancy Mace introduced the Preventing the Recognition of Terrorist States Act (H.R.
 9163), a bill that would require the U.S. Secretary of State to designate the Islamic Emirate of Afghanistan, the Taliban-led government, as a state sponsor of terrorism.
 The legislation also prohibits any form of diplomatic recognition or assistance that could legitimize the Taliban regime, citing its ties to U.S.-designated terrorist figures.

 Russia

 In May 2022, Senators Richard Blumenthal (D-CT) and Lindsey Graham (R-SC) announced the introduction of a resolution calling on the Biden administration to designate Russia as a state sponsor of terrorism for its war on Ukraine and conduct elsewhere under Vladimir Putin.
 "Putin is a terrorist, and one of the most disruptive forces on the planet is Putin's Russia," said Graham, introducing the resolution.
-However, in September the same year, president Biden decided not to designate Russia as a state sponsor of terrorism, saying that the move could backfire by jeopardizing American support for Ukraine.
+However, in September the same year, President Biden decided not to designate Russia as a state sponsor of terrorism, saying that the move could backfire by jeopardizing American support for Ukraine.